MobileChromeApps/mobile-chrome-apps/docs/Develop.md

 Your HTML, CSS and JavaScript files live within the `www` directory of your cca project folder.

-**Important** (for packaging your Chrome App for Mobile; *does not apply to live deploy*): After making changes to `www/`, you must run `cca prepare` before deploying your application.
-If you are running `cca build`, `cca run`, or `cca emulate` from the command line, the prepare step is done automatically.
-If you are developing using Eclipse/Xcode, you must run `cca prepare` manually.
+**Important**: When using an IDE, you must manually run `cca prepare` before deploying your application.
+If you are deploying using `cca` on the command-line, the prepare step is done automatically.

 ### Debugging